Theme - Primal Terrors

 - Blighted Ogrun Warmongers - Previously one of the factions underdog units, Warmongers are now one of the most versatile tools in the theme.
 With Gorag's - and occasionally the Warmonger War Chief's - help they need few outside support.
 You can tailor them toward killing high DEF models with all the available MAT buffs, or deliver powerful blows with the STR bonus from the BB and their respective warlock, stopping unwanted fratricidal attacks with Blood Drinker.

-- Anamag - Anamag came, saw and conquered.
+Anamag came, saw and conquered.
+She was released at the same time the theme was expanded, and it should come as no surprise she runs it very well.
 She supports every aspect of this list, be it resilience, hitting power or accuracy.
 If it weren't enough, her feat has a huge impact on the war of attrition.
 Other warlocks rarely match the versatility of her support arsenal, and even if they have a signature ability, giving up on Anamag's other bonuses rarely worth the consideration.

-- Thagrosh1 - Before the arrival of Anamag, our other Ogrun warlock, Thagrosh was the number 1 choice for an Ogrun brick list.
+The Ogrun warlock, Thagrosh, was the number 1 choice for an Ogrun brick list before the arrival of Anamag.
 With Death Shroud, all the Ogruns (and Hellmouths) have outstanding staying power, while Draconic Blessing and Fog of War kept most of your army safe.

 Rules Clarification: Theme Forces (Edit)